-Unfortunately, the article appeared in this week’s New York Times “Smart Living” section and is also highlighted on their home page with an even worse title—“The Dog Park Is Bad, Actually.”
-While it carries a valuable message (dog parks should have a good deal more self-monitoring than most currently do), its main complaints dominate like the unruly dogs cited in the author’s commentary.
+Unfortunately, the article, which appeared in the “Smart Living” section, was highlighted on the Times' home page with an even worse title: “The Dog Park Is Bad, Actually.”
+While it includes a valuable message—a good deal more self-monitoring should go on in dog parks than currently does—its main complaints dominate like the unruly dogs cited in the author’s commentary.

-As longtime advocates of dog parks we understand the vital role they can play in communities.
+As longtime policy advocates of dog parks we understand the vital role they can play in communities.
 Certainly, we’ve witnessed firsthand the need for more oversight and the monitoring of dogs who interact and play in these parks.
-And, yes, the dog community has no shortage of ill-informed, sometimes, clueless people who spend too much time focused on their phones or on other people instead of responsibly paying attention to their dogs.
-Sure, this neglect does happen at the dog park, but it can also be found at neighborhood tot playgrounds, in line at the local market and just about anywhere people congregate (stop texting and drive!).
+And, yes, the dog community has no shortage of ill-informed, sometimes, clueless people (including not wearing protective masks these covid-days) who spend too much time focused on their phones or on other people instead of responsibly paying attention to their dogs.
+This behavior neglect does happen at the dog park, but it can also be found at other places where people congregate—neighborhood tot playgrounds or in line at the local market, for example.

-Here’s the problem we dog people and off leash advocates face—municipalities and competing community groups are not likely fighting to banish children’s playgrounds, sports fields and wildlife open space.
-But many are lobbying against off-leash areas around the country.
-There is a shortage of open space or communal park land in most urban areas, and groups as varied as the Sierra Club to youth soccer clubs and your average picnic goer are all vying for precious green space they can call their own, sadly at the exclusion of dogs.
+Across the country, we dog lovers face a common problem.
+Municipalities and competing community groups are not likely fighting to banish children’s playgrounds, sports fields and wildlife open spaces, but many are lobbying against off-leash areas.
+There is a shortage of open space or communal park land in most urban areas, and groups from the Sierra Club and youth soccer clubs to your average picnic-goer are all vying for a precious green space they can call their own.
+Sadly, this can lead to an exclusion of dogs.

-We feel that this issue calls for nuance.
+We feel that this is an issue that calls for nuance.
 Not all dog parks are bad.
-Not all dog park goers are clueless.
-Many people with dogs live in urban areas where yards and restricted open space do not exist.
-For them and many others, neighborhood dog parks are a godsend.
-And where do dogs have the opportunity to “socialize,” play or interact with other dogs, in a neutral setting?
-Dog parks and off-leash areas can and should provide a safe haven for these needs.
-All the better if people have space and motivation for training, special play activities and human-canine engagement!
+Not all dog-park goers are clueless.
+Many people with dogs live in urban areas where yards and access to open space do not exist.
+For them neighborhood dog parks are a godsend.
+And where else do dogs have the opportunity to play or interact with other dogs in a neutral setting?
+Dog parks and OLAs can and should provide a safe haven for these needs.
+All the better if people have space and motivation for training, special play activities and human-canine engagement.
 But many people are dead tired after a day at the office, picking up and dropping off kids, running errands, and, oh yeah, the dog needs to go to the park is a common reality.
-So, while training and activities classes do provide an option, many can neither afford the time or money to pursue them.
+So, while training and activities classes do provide an option (as Ms. Lowrey advocated), many people can neither afford the time or money to pursue them.

 In Defense of Dog Parks

-Size and design matter.
-The larger the park and the more varied the landscape features, the less likely there will be conflicts.
-A fenced-in, rectangular flat piece of land, with no any other landscape features—such a small berms with a variety of sight lines—can be constrictive to both humans and dogs.
-The number of canines does matter too, each park should have a designated “carrying capacity” and that number should be respected.
-Smaller parks, especially those with muddy areas and shared drinking stations, can be vectors for contagious diseases, so caution needs to be paid before visiting dog parks or OLAs that aren’t well maintained or that are overcrowded.
+The larger the park and the more varied the landscape features, the less likely it is that there will be conflicts.
+A fenced-in, rectangular flat piece of land, with no any other landscape features—say, small hillocks with a variety of sight lines—can be constrictive for both humans and dogs.
+The number of canines matters too; each park should have a posted “carrying capacity” and that number should be respected and not exceeded.
+Smaller parks, especially those with muddy areas and shared drinking stations, can also be vectors for contagious diseases, and caution needs to be paid before visiting dog parks or OLAs that aren’t well maintained or that are overcrowded.

-A well-exercised dog is a much healthier and better-adjusted dog and importantly less likely to be destructive or stressed in and around the home.
-The level of exercise that is needed is the easiest received from either dog-dog play or walking or playing with a human.
-Dr Nicholas Dodman, a vet behaviorist, has told us that “walking dogs on a leash is not sufficient exercise.
-It’s not that they die if they walk on a leash, just as it’s not that a human being dies in solitary confinement either.
-It is just that it is not optimal for their physiological and psychological well-being.
+A well-exercised dog is a much healthier and better-adjusted dog not to mention less likely to be destructive or stressed in and around the home.
+The level of exercise that a dog needs is the easiest achieved through either dog-dog play or walking or playing with a human.
+As Dr. Nicholas Dodman, a vet behaviorist, has told us, “Walking dogs on a leash is not sufficient exercise.
+It’s not that they die if they walk on a leash….
+It’s just that it is not optimal for their physiological and psychological well-being.
 Exercise is good for us and it is good for a dog.”

-While socialization is a term used by animal behaviorists and refers to the first few weeks of a pup’s life, it does not mean that dogs don’t need to socialize with other conspecies pals throughout their lives.
-Much like us, dogs are social pack animals and a well-“socialized” dog is one who is comfortable in a variety of settings and in the presence of others.
+While “socialization” is a term used by animal behaviorists and refers to the first few weeks of a pup’s life, it does not mean that dogs don’t need to socialize with other dog pals throughout their lives.
+Much like us, dogs are social animals, and a well-“adjusted” dog is one who is comfortable in a variety of settings and in the presence of other dogs and people.

 Dogs are Individuals

-Much like human children, dogs are individuals, some kids like to play organized sports such as soccer or little league, while some might be shy or just prefer other forms of activities.
-So yes, it’s true that not all dogs like dog parks or even perhaps other dogs—it cannot be mentioned enough—this friction occurs more in smaller dog parks.
-Most dogs do like meeting and interacting with other dogs in neutral territories, away from their homes.
-Though the potential for behaviorial conflicts means that dogs must be observed at all times by their guardians.
+Much like humans, dogs are individuals.
+As some people are gregarious and others are shy, some dogs are more socially adept than others.
+So, yes, while it’s true that not all dogs like other dogs, it cannot be stressed enough: if there’s friction around this activity, it occurs more often in smaller dog parks.
+Most dogs do like meeting and interacting with other dogs in neutral territories, with the caveat that because there’s a potential for behavioral conflicts, they must be observed at all times by their guardians.

-In “Dogs Will Fix Our Broken Democracy,” published by The New York Times, columnist Frank Bruni writes about the time he shares with his dog in Central Park and how he gets to hobnob with all sorts of people from different walks of life—all of whom share an appreciation for dogs.
-This common devotion to their dogs is the reason for them meeting.
-Sharing public spaces with others, engaging in the same activity, i.e. walking with a dog, can unleash new worlds and a build a better sense of a shared community.
-As Bruni notes: “… dogs yank us outside of our narrowest selves.
+In “Dogs Will Fix Our Broken Democracy,” NYT op-ed columnist Frank Bruni writes about the time he spends with his dog in Central Park, and how it allows him to hobnob with all sorts of people from different walks of life who connect via their devotion to their dogs.
+As Bruni notes, “Dogs yank us outside of our narrowest selves.
 They force us to engage.”
-So yes while some dog parks and some of the users might need further schooling or training, what dog parks provide to us is so special and immeasurable that the social engagement aspect should not be ignored.
+So, yes, while some dog parks and some users might need more training, what dog parks provide is so special and immeasurable that the social engagement aspect should not be ignored.

-Dogs parks at their best can serve as a vital gathering place for dogs and people.
-And do just that for millions across the country.
-Like many public facilities, most can be improved.
-But we are old enough to remember when dog parks did not exist, and dogs and their people congregated in empty lots and under bridges, desperate for a bit of unused land where their dogs could sniff and play.
+At their best, millions of times daily across the country, dogs parks serve as vital gathering places for dogs and people.
+Like many public facilities, most dog parks can be improved.
+But we are old enough to remember when dog parks did not exist, and dogs and their people congregated in empty lots or schoolyards, desperate for a bit of unused land where their dogs could sniff and play.
 Thank goodness things have improved.
-Dog parks are a great resource and like all valuable resources they are what people make of them.
-It is unfortunate that The New York Times published such a narrow and parochial article that serves more as a document of fear and loathing than the educational piece it should be.
+Dog parks are a great resource, and like all valuable resources, they are what people make of them.
+It is unfortunate that The New York Times published such a narrow and parochial article that serves more as a document of fear and loathing than the educational piece it could have been.